GrandmasterTash/OpenRec/README.md

 # celerity
-A blazingly fast reconciliation server written in Rust
+A blazingly fast reconciliation server written in Rust with an emphasis on low system resource usage regardless of data volume.